sonetto104/CIPP4-PRegan/README.md

 #### Site Flow

 Most of the site should flow centrally from the home page.
-I used Figma to make a diagram with a rough outline of how the site should flow.
+I used Lucid Chart to make a diagram with a rough outline of how the site should flow.

 ![Site Flow Diagram](static/assets/img/pianophiles-siteflow.jpg)